NIS2 in Estonia

 16. Key Takeaways for SMEs in Estonia

-- Small entities may be designated if critical to economic or public stability.
+- Small entities may be designated if operationally critical.

 - Incident reporting follows 24h / 72h / 1 month deadlines.